Koowah/Deep_neural_networks/README.md

-DNN
+# Building DNN, RBM & DBN from scratch - training & predicting on MNIST & Binary AlphaDigits - pretraining

-# SRC files are in main folder - FILE TREE NEEDS TIDYING AND CLEANING UP - WILL BE DONE SHORTLY
+### SRC files are in main folder - FILE TREE NEEDS TIDYING AND CLEANING UP - WILL BE DONE SHORTLY
 ==============================

-Building DNN, RBM & DBN from scratch - training & predicting on MNIST & Binary AlphaDigits - pretraining
+School project - will be cleaned-up into modules and given proper documentation as soon as time allows me to.

 Project Organization
 ------------